peterpapas/farmers-platform-app/README.md

 ## Features

-Fetch accurate, real-time weather data using OpenWeather API and Axios Provide crop-specific weather insights and comparisons Downloadable manuals and access to a blog section for additional resources Responsive and user-friendly interface
+- Fetch accurate, real-time weather data using OpenWeather API and Axios
+- Provide crop-specific weather insights and comparisons
+- Downloadable manuals and access to a blog section for additional resources-
+- Responsive and user-friendly interface

 ## Installation